It turns out that the road to success is not paved just by what you do but, more importantly, by how you think.

 Growth mindset vs. fixed mindset

-On the other hand, someone with a fixed mindset believes that traits, talents and abilities are innate, static and cannot be improved.
-Their primary desire is to “appear” smart or talented and thus they tend to avoid challenges to safe face and maintain their appearance or status.
-They believe that effort demonstrates one’s lack of innate ability and that effort is for those who are not fortunate enough to possess natural talents, “smarts" or abilities.
-When facing obstacles these individuals tend to give up easily or place blame on other people or factors as a way of preserving self-esteem.
+Someone with a fixed mindset believes that traits, talents and abilities are innate, static and cannot be improved.
+Their primary desire is to “appear” smart or talented, and thus they tend to avoid challenges in order to save face and maintain appearances or status.
+When confronting obstacles, such individuals are likely to give up easily or place blame on other people or factors as a way of preserving self-esteem.

 1. Use encouragement.

-Praise focuses on what is believed to be their natural talents or traits and can sound like, “You did so well, you are so smart,” “You are a natural,” or, “Wow, your (fill in the blank with an athletic ability) skills are amazing!”
+Praise focuses on what are believed to be natural talents or traits and can take the form of statements like “You did so well, you are so smart,” “You are a natural” or “Wow, your [fill-in-the-blank] skills are amazing!”

-2. Respond to setbacks as opportunities for learning and improvement
+2. Respond to setbacks as opportunities for learning and improvement.

-I feel like a broken record with the number of times I say, "Mistakes are simply opportunities for learning.”
-But it is true!
-How we respond to our children’s failures, setbacks and challenges will be one of the key factors in their future success.
-These responses might sound like: “It sounds like you are disappointed with your grade on the math test.
-What do you think you could have done differently to prepare?”
-Or “I noticed you are really frustrated trying to get all your homework completed on time.
-Are there any strategies that I can help you with that would allow you to get it done in a more timely manner?”
-Or simply “What might you do different next time?”
+Responses that encourage learning and improvement might include “It sounds as if you are disappointed with your grade on the math test — what do you think you could have done differently to prepare?” or “I noticed you are really frustrated trying to get all your homework completed on time — are there any strategies that I can help you with that would allow you to get it done in a more timely manner?”